Limestone pavements, common in the Malham area of the dales, are characterised by their clints and grykes.

 Clints refer to the pedestals of limestone that are separated from each other by deep cracks or grykes.
 The pattern is formed as cracks in the rock are widened by rainwater over many years.

-To buy a high quality print of 'Clints and grykes', either with or without a frame, please click the above button.
-All photographs are securely packaged before being dispatched and are subject to a 30 day money back guarantee should you not be entirely happy with your purchase.
+High quality prints of 'Clints and grykes', are available, either with or without a frame, or as greetings cards or jisaw puzzles.
+All goods are securely packaged before being dispatched and are subject to a 30 day money back guarantee should you not be entirely happy with your purchase.
 Should you have any questions please contact me and I will reply as soon as possible.

 Alternatively to buy a license to use the photo for commercial purposes please view my collection on alamy.